Fall Plantings Build Pollinator Habitats in Concord

 But as temperatures heat up and irregular seasonal shifts become more common with climate change, local monarchs are facing damaged or lost habitats.
 These issues have contributed to their alarming population decline of more than 95% since researchers began tracking their migration in the 1980s.

-As the Bay Area welcomes the rainy season, seeds to counter these losses have been planted.
+As the Bay Area welcomes the rainy season, young native plants to counter these losses have been freshly placed by Concord residents.

-On November 15, a collaborative effort by the Contra Costa Resource Conservation District and Crossroads Covenant Church gathered dozens of volunteers together to plant a fresh pollinator garden on the church’s Concord site.
+On November 15, a collaborative effort by the Contra Costa Resource Conservation District and Crossroads Covenant Church gathered over a dozen volunteers together to plant a fresh pollinator garden on the church’s Concord site.

 “There are many rewarding aspects of pollinator conservation work, but I’d say the most inspiring is when we get to teach and empower [others] to plant native plants,” says Lisa Damerel, the district’s watershed conservation manager.